DaveSkender/Stock.Indicators/docs/_indicators/Tsi.md

 # {{ page.title }}

-Created by William Blau, the [True Strength Index](https://en.wikipedia.org/wiki/True_strength_index) is a momentum oscillator that depicts trends in price changes.
+Created by William Blau, the [True Strength Index](https://en.wikipedia.org/wiki/True_strength_index) is a momentum oscillator that uses a series of exponential moving averages to depicts trends in price changes.
 [[Discuss] :speech_balloon:]({{site.github.repository_url}}/discussions/300 "Community discussion about this indicator")

 ![image]({{site.baseurl}}{{page.image}})